A Pillar of Edge Transformation

 Figure 14.
 Cisco cloud CMTS solution.

 In the 5G era, the service edge must enable new services and revenue models.
-Whatever the state of the industry is, in providing answers to all the questions that arise, four fundamental pillars of service edge transformation need to occur.
-We previously published, The Four Pillars of Service Edge Transformation, in which we introduced the four pillars.
-In this paper, we further explored the first one of the pillars: Applications and Services Evolution.
-This pillar represents the starting point of your journey.
-It is directly related to your ability to provide a robust and compelling platform on which you can deploy and scale profitable new services.
+Whatever the state of the industry is, in providing answers to all the questions that arise, an important pillar for edge transformation in the evolution of applications and services, and represents the starting point of your journey.
+It’s directly related to your ability to provide a robust and compelling platform on which you can deploy and scale profitable new services.

-In many of the use cases that we examined, it is apparent that you need to build business partnerships and develop a broad ecosystem around each of the use cases and the services within.
-Future papers will explore the other three pillars: automation, virtualization platform, and network fabric.
+In many of the use cases that we examined, it's apparent that you need to build business partnerships and develop a broad ecosystem around each of the use cases and the services within.